ingo-m/pyprf/README.md

 A free & open source *python package* for *population receptive field (PRF) analysis*.
 This package is mainly developed for functional magnetic resonance imaging (fMRI) experiments.
 There are two main parts:

 ### 1. Stimulus presentation
-Present visual stimuli during retinotopic mapping experiments.
+Presents visual stimuli for retinotopic mapping experiments.
 The stimuli consist of bars at different locations and orientations, filled with flickering black and white checkerboards.
-It is important that the participant stays fixated throughout the experiment.
-Therefore, we included a central fixation task.
-The fixation dot occasionally changes its colour, and the task is to press a button (number ```1```) in response.
+It is important that the participant fixates throughout the experiment.
+Therefore, there is a central fixation task.
+The fixation dot occasionally changes its colour, and the task is to press a button (number `1`) in response.
 At the end of the presentation, the participant's hit rate is provided as feedback.

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
-A PRF is estimated for each voxel (see [1]).
+A pRF is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

 ## How to use